Using the JDC Archives

 We are not equipped to provide broad, in-depth research services.
-If you are requesting specific documents from one of our files, please click here for an information request form.
+If you are requesting specific documents from one of our files, first check to see whether they are available in our digital collections.
+If not, please click here for an information request form.
 We will do our best to find the material.

 Is there a fee for using the Archives?

 We do not charge for use of the Archives.
 Fees for photocopying or scanning and for labor apply, as do fees for the reproduction and use of photos.
 Please click here for our fee schedule.